jueckstock/clmystery/gen/README.md

 There shouldn't be any special steps for perp selection given our carefully-parameterized population size and world generation.
 Just pick someone.
 Anyone.

+We do, however, cover our bases and double-check that we get non-empty (and non-huge) sets of near-match candidates based on membership sets and tag matches.
+If we don't, just try generating/picking again...

 ### Witness Selection

 For an ideal experience, we want the witness to have a first name that generates 4-ish hits in `people`, at least 2 of whom are the correct sex and thus must both be looked up/interviewed.